TridKay99/Breezy-Front-End/README.md

 `Frontend`

-  - **React v16.8.6:** A JavaScript library for creating user interfaces
+  - **React v16.8.6:** A JavaScript library for creating user interfaces.
-  - **React-router-dom v5.0.:** Collection of navigational components that compose declaratively with your application
+  - **React-router-dom v5.0.:** Collection of navigational components that compose declaratively with your application.
     - link
     - BrowserRouter
     - Switch
     - Route
-  - **axios v0.19.0:** Promise based HTTP client for the browser and node.js
+  - **axios v0.19.0:** Promise based HTTP client for the browser and node.js.
-  - **leaflet v1.5.1:** Open-source JavaScript library for interactive maps
+  - **leaflet v1.5.1:** Open-source JavaScript library for interactive maps.
   - **font-awesome v4.7.0:** Full suite of pictographic icons for easily scalble vector graphics.